Healthy School Meals for All

 A: Families cannot opt out or continue paying for their students’ meals.

-A: Districts will have the ability to “Opt In” to receiving stipends for staffing for the 24-25 school year.
-SVVSD intends on “opting in”.
+A: Districts will have the ability to “Opt In” to receiving stipends for staffing for an anticipated future school year.
+SVVSD intends on “opting in” when/if state funds become available.

-A: Districts will have the ability to “Opt In” to receive additional funds for local procurement for the 24-25 school year.
-SVVSD intends on “opting in”.
+A: Districts will have the ability to “Opt In” to receive additional funds for an anticipated future school year.
+SVVSD intends on “opting in” when/if state funds become available.

 St. Vrain Valley Schools